Fractured Magic: Egil Interlude V

 “Mm,” Roman hummed, still staring down at one of their books with a frown.

 “Roman,” Leandros pushed.
 He wasn’t sure if they were acquainted enough to use first names.
 They had in Lyryma, but Alfheim was different and the introduction of the schoolmates element complicated things.
-He was fairly certain Roman was much, much older than him, too, though he couldn’t prove it.
+He was suspected Roman was much, much older than him, too, though he couldn’t prove it.
 “A break.
 This project isn’t worth giving yourself a headache over.”

 “You’re right,” Roman admitted, finally closing the book.
 He eyed Leandros—not suspiciously, not warily.
 Curiously, perhaps.
 “What kind of break were you thinking?”